Chuck Lorre: Awards and recognition

 Lorre won BMI Television Music Awards in 2004, 2005, 2008 and 2009 for Two and a Half Men.
 On March 12, 2009, Lorre received a star on the Hollywood Walk of Fame, located at 7021 Hollywood Boulevard.
 Three months later, Lorre received an honorary degree from the State University of New York at Potsdam and gave a keynote address at the graduation.

 In March 2012, Lorre was inducted into the Television Academy Hall of Fame.
-Lorre has won Golden Globe Awards for Roseanne (1993), Cybill (1996), and The Kominsky Method (2019).
+Lorre has won Golden Globe Awards for Roseanne (1993) and Cybill (1996).
 Lorre was awarded the Critics' Choice Award for Creative Achievement in 2019.

 Personal life

 Lorre was first married to his business partner Paula Smith in 1979.
 They ended both partnerships after 13 years and the births of their two children.

 He was married to Karen Witter, an actress, model and author.
 They divorced in July 2010 after a decade's marriage.

 From 2010 to 2011, he was in a relationship with Emmanuelle Vaugier, a Canadian actress and model, who appeared in 12 episodes of Two and a Half Men.

 In September 2018, Lorre married Arielle Mandelson, a wellness influencer.
 Lorre filed for divorce in 2022.
 The divorce was finalized in February 2024.

 He has publicly discussed his decades of struggle with the autoimmune disease ulcerative colitis, along with depression, anxiety, and bouts of anger or rage, saying, "Put me in paradise and I will focus on the one thing that will make me angry."
 In an interview with Entertainment Weekly, he said, "I am wired on some deep level to seek out something to be worried and obsess about."

+He lost his sense of smell due to a broken septum as a result of a drunken fight, which was finally repaired several years later.